 What Are the KPIs of a COO?

 There are many different KPIs that a COO should track and monitor.
-Some of them include customer satisfaction percentage, Reportable health and safety incidents, Cash conversion cycle, and Throughput.
-Each of these KPIs should be monitored in order to see the overall health of the company.
+Some include customer satisfaction percentage, Reportable health and safety incidents, Cash conversion cycle, and Throughput.
+Each of these KPIs should be monitored to see the company’s overall health.

 Customer satisfaction percentage